-Before all compromised versions are applied to the dbx revocation list a vulnerable copy of code and GRUB2 may be used by a hacker to attack the machine.
+Before all compromised versions are applied to the dbx revocation list, a vulnerable copy of code and GRUB2 may be used by a hacker to attack the machine.
 This implies that for that period, every device that trusts the Microsoft Third-Party UEFI CA is vulnerable.

-The buffer overflow enables the hacker to achieve unlimited code execution inside the UEFI operating system, which can be used to execute malware, modify the boot cycle, patch the OS kernel directly, or perform any type of other malicious acts.
+The buffer overflow enables the hacker to achieve unlimited code execution inside the UEFI operating system, which can be used to execute malware, modify the boot cycle, patch the OS kernel directly, or perform any other malicious acts.

 In addition to the Eclypsium study, Canonical’s security team noticed additional vulnerabilities relating to the GRUB2 code, the Eclypsium report stated.
 This will have a further effect on the reduction course.